1Now Moab rebelled against Israel after the death of Ahab.

 31Then he said, “May God do so to me, and more also, if the head of Elisha the son of Shaphat will stay on him this day.”

 32Now Elisha was sitting in his house and the elders were sitting with him.
 Then the king sent a man from before him, but before the messenger came to him, he said to the elders, “Do you see how this son of a murderer has sent to take away my head?
 Behold, when the messenger comes, shut the door and hold the door shut against him.
-Isn’t the sound of his master’s feet behind him?”
+Is not the sound of his lord’s feet behind him?”

 1Elisha said, “Hear the word of Yahweh.
 This is what Yahweh says: ‘Tomorrow about this time a measure of fine flour will be sold for a shekel and two measures of barley for a shekel in the gate of Samaria.’”

 2Then the officer on whose hand the king leaned answered the man of God and said, “Behold, if Yahweh made windows in heaven, could this thing be?”
 He said, “Behold, you will see it with your eyes but will not eat of it.”

 3Now there were four leprous men at the entrance of the gate.
 They said one to another, “Why do we sit here until we die?

 4If we say, ‘We will enter into the city,’ then the famine is in the city and we will die there.
 If we sit still here, we will also die.
 So now, come, and let us surrender to the army of the Syrians.
 If they save us alive, we will live, and if they kill us, we will only die.”